Curt Hennig: Return to AWA (1983–1988)

-World Wrestling Federation (1988–1996)
+Return to WWF (1988–1996)

 Undefeated streak (1988–1990)

-Hennig returned to the WWF in mid-1988.
-Hennig made his televised in-ring return on September 11 episode of All-American Wrestling, defeating enhancement talent Ron Rovishod.
-On October 1 episode of Superstars, vignettes began airing on WWF television, during which he was repackaged with a new character of an arrogant braggart villain who claimed to be able to accomplish difficult tasks "perfectly", thus earning the nickname of "Mr. Perfect", which would become his ring name in 1989 and the use of his real name would be phased out.
+Hennig returned to the WWF in mid-1988 and wrestled a dark match with the also-debuting Terry Taylor on July 31 in Milwaukee for the VHS-only Wrestlefest 1988 event.
+They were ostensibly both being tested out for the "Mr. Perfect" character which Hennig eventually won, leaving Taylor to become The Red Rooster.
+Hennig made his televised in-ring return on the September 11 episode of All-American Wrestling, defeating enhancement talent Ron Rovishod.
+On the October 1 episode of Superstars, vignettes began airing on WWF television, during which he was repackaged with a new character of an arrogant braggart villain who claimed to be able to accomplish difficult tasks "perfectly", thus earning his new nickname.
 He presented himself as being superior in athletics or anything else he did.
 These clips showed him hitting half-court, three-point, and no-look basketball shots, bowling a score of 300, running the table in billiards, throwing then catching his own Hail Mary football pass, sinking a long golf putt, hitting home runs and making bulls-eyes in darts.
-Stars of various major league sports, including Wade Boggs (MLB), Steve Jordan (NFL), and Mike Modano (NHL), co-starred with Hennig in these vignettes.
-Hennig performed for the first time as Mr. Perfect on October 4 episode of Prime Time Wrestling, where he defeated Jim Brunzell.
+Stars of various major league sports, including Wade Boggs (MLB), Steve Jordan (NFL), Felton Spencer (NBA), and Mike Modano (NHL), co-starred with Hennig in these vignettes.
+Hennig performed for the first time as Mr. Perfect on the October 4 episode of Prime Time Wrestling, where he defeated Jim Brunzell.

-Hennig made his pay-per-view debut at Survivor Series 1988 and competed in a five-on-five elimination tag team match as a member of co-captain André the Giant's team, along with Rick Rude, Dino Bravo (also co-captain) and Harley Race against co-captain Jim Duggan's team of Jake Roberts (also co-captain), Ken Patera, Tito Santana and Scott Casey.
+His first major PPV match was at Survivor Series 1988 in a five-on-five elimination tag team match as a member of co-captain André the Giant's team, along with Rick Rude, Dino Bravo (also co-captain) and Harley Race against co-captain Jim Duggan's team of Jake Roberts (also co-captain), Ken Patera, Tito Santana and Scott Casey.
 Perfect survived the match with Bravo.
+The following year, he appeared in SummerSlam, defeating The Red Rooster in a squash match.
 He went undefeated on television for over a year, beating mid-card wrestlers including B. Brian Blair, Ronnie Garvin, Koko B. Ware, The Blue Blazer, The Red Rooster, Jimmy Snuka, Tito Santana, and Bret Hart throughout 1989.